translate/pootle/docs/features/templates.rst

 The *"Templates"* language
 --------------------------

-Pootle can manage a special language called *templates*.
+Pootle can manage a special language called *Templates*.
 This is not strictly speaking a language but rather a place to store translation templates for a project.

-If the *Templates* language is present then Pootle will initialise brand new languages with files from the *Templates* language.
+If the *Templates* language is present then Pootle will initialise brand new languages from the *Templates* files present in Pootle.

 If the *Templates* language is absent from a project, Pootle will assume all initialisation of files for new languages happens outside of Pootle.